UntouchedWagons/Ubuntu-CloudInit-Docs/README.md

 # Making a Ubuntu 22.04 VM Template for Proxmox and CloudInit

-This is a short guide for setting up a Ubuntu VM template in Proxmox using CloudInit in a scriptable manor.
+This is a short guide for setting up a Ubuntu VM template in Proxmox using CloudInit in a scriptable manner.

 For this guide I have made a few assumptions: